osprey-dcs/zest/README.md

 I can not include the footprint files because they are not licensed for redistribution.

+## Reference ID map

+The reference ID for each component has changed because the KiCad and gEDA manage the hierarchical sheets / subcircuit differently.
+A map of the v1.2 and v1.1 part can be found in the partsub.json.

 ## Clone the repo
 ```
 git clone https://gitlab.com/lbl-boards/zest